How to tame a baggie feeder

 - Hold a baggie by the top and place the bottom near the side of the feeder rim.
 Very slowly lower the baggie down over the bees.
 As the syrup flattens out into the bag, the bees will get out of the way.
 This is not as hard as it sounds and it’s kind of fun to watch the bees move away from the bag.
 Just go slowly.

 - Now, cut the slits.
 I usually cut the first one diagonally in the middle of the bag and about four inches long.
 Don’t slit the bag where it starts to curve downward–just do it on top.
 Make two more slits parallel to the first and about an inch away.
 These should be about an inch shorter.
 (Your knife needs to be really sharp.
-These plastic bags are really delicate until you try to slit them with a knife, at which point they become indestructible.)
+Ironically, these plastic bags are delicate until you try to slit them with a knife, at which point they become indestructible.)

 - Be very careful not to insert your knife too deep and cut the bottom layer of plastic.
 (This is more apt to happen if your knife is not sharp and you end up pushing down on the plastic.)